COMPETITIVE CLASSES

 We have FOUR options for students interested in Musical Theatre.

-1. Recreational Programs from preschool to adult – Fun!
+1. Recreational Programs from preschool to age 18 – Fun!
 Positive!
 Creative!

 2. Competitive Program – A more demanding dance program with a mandatory ballet and/or jazz class element for most classes.

-3. Production Classes - These are theatrical plays for two student age groups, and an adult cabaret class.
+3. Triple Threat Production Classes - These are theatrical plays for two student age groups.
 Please see the drama class tab for these class options.

-4. The Saskatoon Mini Express & The Saskatoon Expressions – This program is geared to students who want to perform.
+4. The Saskatoon Mini Express & The Saskatoon Expressions – This program is geared to students who have a passion for performing.
 Please see the Mini Express & Expressions link for more information about auditions and upcoming performances.

 Please note class placement will be at staff discretion.